Currency-counting machine: Banknote and coin

-Coin counter
+Coin

 The phrase coin counter may refer to a device which both sorts and counts coins at the same time, or only counts presorted coins that are all the same size.

 A typical counter of presorted coins uses a bowl with flat spinning disc at the bottom to distribute coins around the bowl perimeter.
 An opening in the edge of the bowl is only wide enough to accept one coin at a time.
 Coins either pass through a light-beam counter, or are pushed through a spring-loaded cam that only accepts one coin at a time.
 Good standard for coin counter's counting speed is 300 coins per minute.

-First counting machines

-De La Rue were marketing their first bank note counting machine in 1957.

-Kokuei were manufacturing a coin counter in Japan in 1952.

-These companies continued to manufacture a wide variety of cash handling equipment.
-In 1971, Kokuei company name was changed to Glory.
-In 2008, De La Rue Cash Systems was renamed Talaris.
-In 2013, Glory acquired Talaris.
-There are now a number of manufacturers of coin and bank note counters and sorters as well as other devices to make cash handling easier.